tastyigniter/ti-ext-translate/README.md

 #### Admin area

 In the admin area, you can switch the language by selecting the desired language from the dropdown on the staff profile page.
-Navigate to `System > Staff members > Edit Staff` and select the desired language from the `Language` dropdown.
+Navigate to `Manage > Staff members > Edit Staff` and select the desired language from the `Language` dropdown.
 The admin area will be displayed in the selected language.

 The `Igniter\Flame\Translation\Middleware\Localization` middleware is used to set the language of the admin area.
 The middleware checks if the staff member has a language set in their profile and sets the language accordingly.